-Carrying (10 to 100 pounds) S Carrying tool bags and hoves (15 to 35 lbs) 5 gallon Carrying (10 to 100 pounds) 3 containers /buckets of chemicals and water (up to 50 lbs.) larger tools ladders motors numps and other system components costions of ladders, motors, pumps, and other system components, sections of larger pipe, and fire nose.
+Carrying (10 to 100 pounds) S Carrying tool bags and boxes (15 to 35 lbs.), 5 gallon Carrying (10 to 100 pounds) 3 containers/buckets of chemicals and water (up to 50 lbs.), larger tools, ladders, motors, pumps, and other system components, sections of larger pipe, and fire hose.
 Note: Proactive efforts are encouraged to limit the amount of carrying required.
 Wheels are added to items to help eliminate the need to carry items (such as on welding equipment), items are transported on wheeled carts or trucks, and hand trucks and drum trucks are used to move items.
-On an infrequent basis, the Foreman may need to carry a large valve or system component (up to 80 lbs.), a confined space blower (70 lbs.), a generator (75 lbs. with team lift), or a confined space hoist and winch (up to 100 lbs.) a short distance (5 to 20 feet) to a wheeled cart or truck.
-Pushing/Pulling F Positioning sample testing equipment, opening/closing doors and (Force up to 10 pounds) drawers, gathering water samples, moving wheeled carts, hand trucks, (ronee up to ro poundo) and portable welding equipment, positioning and maneuvering various items on and off wheeled carts or hand truck, maneuvering sections of pipe, removing debris from various grates, raking, shoveling, sweeping, inserting/removing harrel numps, using hand tools, and while operating various power tools such as a drill press vices etc Opening/closing gate to enter/exit parking area to meet courier Dushing / Dulling c Moving loaded wheeled carts and hand trucks, pulling 5 callon water Fushing/Fulling 3 hottles from storage reals, menowering sections of nine (Estimated force 10 to 100 bottles from storage racks, maneuvering sections of pipe, pounds) connecting/disconnecting system components and equipment, operating a fire hose (2" hose), and positioning crane/hoist.
+On an infrequent basis, an Operator may need to carry a large valve or system component (up to 80 lbs.), a confined space blower (70 lbs.), a generator (75 lbs. with team lift), or a confined space hoist and winch (up to 100 lbs.) a short distance (5 to 20 feet) to a wheeled cart or truck.
+Pushing/Pulling F Positioning sample testing equipment, opening/closing doors and (Force up to 10 pounds) drawers, gathering water samples, moving wheeled carts, hand trucks, and portable welding equipment, positioning and maneuvering various items on and off wheeled carts or hand truck, maneuvering sections of pipe, removing debris from various grates, raking, shoveling, sweeping, inserting/removing barrel pumps, using hand tools, and while operating various power tools such as a drill press, vices, etc. Opening/closing gate to enter/exit parking area to meet courier.
+Pushing/Pulling S Moving loaded wheeled carts and hand trucks, pulling 5-gallon water 3 bottles from storage racks, maneuvering sections of pipe, (Estimated force 10 to 100 connecting/disconnecting system components and equipment, pounds) operating a fire hose (2" hose), and positioning crane/hoist.
 Some chemicals are delivered to the IWTP in 55-gallon barrels that weigh up to 700 lbs.
 A drum truck is used to move and maneuver the barrels.
 Climbing Stairs/Ladders S-O Stairs are used to access the top of the water processing equipment where samples are taken.
 Stairs are also used to reach the lower level of the pump station (below ground level).
 Ladders are used to complete work as needed, or access vaults.
 Working at Heights/Balancing S Depends on assigned tasks.
 The IWTP has a number of overhead walkways used to access water sampling areas and system equipment and components.
 Ladders are used to complete work as needed, or access vaults.
 Note: Fall protection is worn as required.
-Bending at Waist F Gathering water samples, gathering data from gauges or equipment at 0 or below chest level, performing installation, maintenance, repair, fabrication, inspection, and monitoring tasks at or below chest level. working at a workbench in the shop. gathering parts, tools, and items stored at or below waist level, getting into/out of vehicle, and when nicking un debris Bending Neck C Neck movements required in all assigned tasks Training at Waist Depends on assigned tasks.
-Twisting may be recessed to reach I wisting at waist 3 Depends on assigned tasks.
-I wisting may be necessary to reach particular work areas or system components, taking water samples, raking, snoveling, and sweeping debris, operating a hose, and positioning cranes/hoist.
-Note: Workers can minimize the amount of twisting by moving their feet or repositioning their bodies while working.
+Bending at Waist F Gathering water samples, gathering data from gauges or equipment at or below chest level, performing installation, maintenance, repair, fabrication, inspection, and monitoring tasks at or below chest level, working at a workbench in the shop, gathering parts, tools, and items stored at or below waist level, getting into/out of vehicle, and when picking up debris.
+Bending Neck С Neck movements required in all assigned tasks.
+Twisting at Waist S Depends on assigned tasks.
+Twisting may be necessary to reach 1 wisting at waist particular work areas or system components, taking water samples, raking, shoveling, and sweeping debris, operating a hose, and positioning cranes/hoist.
+Note: Workers can minimize the amount of twisting by moving their feet or repositioning their bodies while 1 working.